Elena' s AI Blog

 <script src="https://gist.github.com/username/gist-id.js"></script>

-Never put sensitive stuff in Gists:
+Never put sensitive material in a Gist:

 • Passwords or API keys

-• Database connections
+• Database connection strings

 • Personal information